hariprasanths/synchly/README.md

 The quickest way to get started is to run the `synchly --config=db` command:

-To start synchly use the command `synchly --start`.
+To start synchly use the command `synchly --start`.</br>
+Synchly instance have to be restarted everytime you make a change to the configuration using the [cli options](#list-of-options).

 Configuration of modules (remote-sync and smtp) can be added or updated using `synchly --config=module` command.

 By default, remote-sync and smtp modules are disabled, to enable them, use `synchly --enable=module` command.

-For the complete list of options and their behaviour, refer [List of options](#-list-of-options).
+For the complete list of options and their behavior, refer [List of options](#list-of-options).

-For running synchly as a daemon, refer [Running as a deamon](#-running-as-a-deamon).
+For running synchly as a daemon, refer [Running as a deamon](#running-as-a-daemon).

 ## List of options